Skip to main content

 The Exam’s office cannot advise on this process or what happens next, they will only provide the late slip to show that you did make it onto site and attempt to attend your exam but were too late to do so.
 However, we do recommend you contact your module leader for further guidance.

-What happens if I left an exam early due to illness?
+What happens if I leave an exam early due to illness?

 You should have received ‘Leaving an exam early due to illness’ sheet from the Invigilator as you left your exam with details regarding exceptional circumstances.